-Until September 2014, QA2 work was entirely performed manually using the QA2 calibration script generator tool2.
+Until September 2014, QA2 work was entirely performed manually using the QA2 calibration script generator tool.
 We refer to data processed in this way as "manually calibrated".
 In September 2014, the first official version of the ALMA Science Pipeline became available and has since then been upgraded several times.
 It is now used to calibrate most of the data.
-We refer to data processed by the Science Pipeline as "pipeline-calibrated".
-The user can tell whether the data are pipeline calibrated by the presence of a "PPR.xml" or a "pprequest.xml" file in the "script" subdirectory of the delivery package.
-See section 4 for more details.
+We refer to data processed by the Science Pipeline as "pipeline calibrated".
+In addition to the content in the QA2 report, the user can tell whether the data are pipeline calibrated by the presence of a "\PPR\.xml" or a "\pprequest.xml" file in the "script" subdirectory of the delivery package.
+See Section 4 for more details.